 - Improve pressure distribution- By taking an entire mould of the sole of the foot we can create a completely complimentary shape along it's whole length for the best platform to bear weight on.
 This improves comfort, reduces fatigue experienced in the foot and increases the contact area which gives more sensory feedback to the brain improving balance.
 Whether you’ve already got a pair of ski boots or are intending on buying a new setup, add this integral component to get the most out of your skiing and equipment.

-Visit any of our winter sport stores to have your ski boots fitted with Sidas Custom Footbeds.
+Visit any of our Boot Lab stores to have your ski boots fitted with Sidas Custom Footbeds.